Veterinary Medicine in English - interview

 8. What is the difference between an exothermic and endothermic reaction?

-9. What is a basic property of aromatic compounds?
+9. What is the basic property of aromatic compounds?

 10. Carboxylic acids and their derivatives – list and describe them.